gpsilv4/export-csv/README.md

-# 💳 PDF Bank Statement Extractor
+# 💳 Bank Statement & Coverflex Extractor

-This project extracts transaction data from a bank statement in PDF format and exports it to a CSV file.
+This project extracts transaction data from two sources:

+- **Banco CTT**: Extracts transactions from a bank statement in PDF format.
+- **Coverflex**: Extracts transactions from the Coverflex platform (Meal and Benefits categories).

+All extracted data is exported to CSV files for easy analysis and integration.

+## 📦 Features

+### BANCO CTT

+- **CSV Export for Banco CTT**: Extracts and exports the bank account statement from Banco CTT for a specific month to CSV format.

+### COVERFLEX

+- **Meal & Benefits Export**: Extracts all transactions from the Meal and Benefits categories.
+- **Login Options**: Supports both manual and automatic login (with 2FA pause).
+- **Month Selection**: Allows you to select all months or a specific month for export.
+- **CSV Output**: Exports the extracted data to CSV files for easy integration with other tools.

 ## 📄 What It Does

-The script processes a PDF file (`extract.pdf`) containing a bank statement and outputs a CSV file (`extract.csv`) with the following structured fields for each transaction:
+The script processes a PDF file (`extract.pdf`) containing a Banco CTT bank statement and/or extracts transactions from the Coverflex platform.
+All data is exported to CSV files (`extract.csv`, `coverflex_meal.csv`, `coverflex_benefits.csv`) with the following structured fields for each transaction:

 - `Date`: The transaction date
 - `Description`: The transaction description